[Report] 2023 SaaS Benchmarks: A New North Star, Monetizing AI & Pockets of Resilience

-Earlier this year, the data showed that companies with PLG characteristics were far less profitable than their SaaS peers.
+Earlier this year, the data showed that companies with product-led growth characteristics were far less profitable than their SaaS peers.
 These businesses had outsized spend in both R&D (which makes sense given investments in product growth, UX, analytics, etc.) as well as sales & marketing.
-While companies might’ve appeared to be product-led from the outside with free trials, public pricing, and the like, the reality is that PLG efforts weren’t core to their business models.
+While companies may have appeared to be product-led from the outside with free trials, public pricing, and the like, the reality is that PLG efforts weren’t core to their business models.

 Today we look for PLG investments to drive incremental growth as well as to efficiency by taking work that would usually be done by people and replacing it with product-based solutions.
 One emerging metric to assess PLG performance is product-influenced revenue: how much net-new revenue is from customers who start with a meaningful product interaction before ever talking to sales.